-4.1.5 Give details on the residential facility and various provisions available within them: ☐ ☐ Hostel Facility - Accommodation available: 60 seater new Girl's Hostel □ □ Recreational facilities, gymnasium, yoga center, etc.: Students' common Room with indoor game facility.
+4.1.5 Give details on the residential facility and various provisions available within them:

-☐ Computer facility including access to internet in hostel: Digital
+MMHostel Facility - Accommodation available: 60 seater new Girl's Hostel MMRecreational facilities, gymnasium, yoga center, etc.: Students' common Room with indoor game facility.
+Separate Common Rooms for boys and girls.

-classroom/Language lab
+MMComputer facility including access to internet in hostel: Digital classroom/Language lab, no internet facility in hostel.

-☐ ☐ Facilities for medical emergencies
+MMFacilities for medical emergencies: Govt.
+Hospital nearby.

-☐ ☐ Library facility in the hostels
+MMLibrary facility in the hostels: NO

-☐ ☐ Internet and Wi-Fi facility
+MMInternet and Wi-Fi facility: YES

-☐ Recreational facility-common room with audio-visual Equipments
+MMRecreational facility-common room with audio-visual Equipments: NO drinking water: NO

-□ □ Available residential facility for the staff and occupancy Constant supply of
+MMA vailable residential facility for the staff and occupancy Constant supply of safe

-safe drinking water
+MMSecurity: There are two chowkidars for day and night shifts.